Occidental Petroleum: History

-1920: Occidental Petroleum was founded in California.

-1957: Armand Hammer was elected president and chief executive officer of the company after he acquired a controlling stake in the firm for tax reasons.

-1961: The company discovered the Lathrop Gas Field in Lathrop, California.

-1960s: The company expanded internationally with operations in Peru, Venezuela, Bolivia, Trinidad, and the United Kingdom.
+Occidental Petroleum was founded in Los Angeles, CA in 1920.
+In 1957, Armand Hammer became the company's president and CEO after acquiring a controlling stake.
+The 1960s marked a period of expansion as Occidental established operations in Peru, Venezuela, Bolivia, Trinidad, and the United Kingdom.
+In 1961, the company discovered the Lathrop Gas Field in Lathrop, California.

-1965: Occidental won exploration rights in Libya and operated there until all activities were suspended in 1986 after the United States imposed economic sanctions on Libya.

-1968: The company entered the chemical business with the acquisition of Hooker Chemical Company, 26 years after the contamination at Love Canal.
+In 1965, Occidental won exploration rights in Libya, where it operated until 1986 when United States economic sanctions led to the suspension of activities.
+The company diversified in 1968 by entering the chemical business with the acquisition of Hooker Chemical Company, following the Love Canal contamination incident.

-1971: Occidental received permission to develop an oil refinery in Canvey Island in Essex, England.
-The company began construction but stopped in 1975 as a result of the 1970s energy crisis.
+In 1971, Occidental received approval to build an oil refinery in Canvey Island in Essex, England, but construction ceased in 1975 due to the 1970s energy crisis.
 The site remained derelict; the tanks and the chimney were subsequently demolished.
 Only some concrete foundations and the river jetty remain extant.